KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Principles of WC modeling
 -------------------------------------------------------------------------

-Based on our experience, we propose several guiding principles for WC modeling.
+Based on our experience, we propose several guiding principles for WC modeling (:numref:`fig_principles`).

     * **Modular modeling.** Similar to other large engineered systems such as software, WC models should be built by partitioning cells into pathways, outlining the interfaces among these pathways, building submodels of each pathway, and combining these submodels into a single model.
 This approach reduces the dimensionality of model construction, calibration, and validation and facilitates collaborative modeling.